Please ensure Javascript is enabled for purposes of website accessibility

 Lack of Preparation

 If you’re joining virtual meetings unprepared, it’s disrespectful to others’ time and damages your professional credibility.
-It’s essential to prepare, which means reviewing the agenda, bringing any necessary materials, and understanding your purpose.
+It’s essential to prepare by reviewing the agenda, bringing any necessary materials, and understanding your purpose.

 Try testing your tech 15 minutes early before crucial meetings.
 Develop a pre-meeting checklist to ensure your audio is secure, your camera is turned on, and your screen-sharing options are verified, minimizing technical distractions.